UPDATE (08.29.2021): Post revised for clarity.

-[Fig. 1] Snippet of the NYC Subway map showing the South Brooklyn subway lines and their branches to Manhattan.
+[Fig. 1] Snippet of the NYC Subway map showing the South Brooklyn subway lines.

-As the map above shows, many subway lines serve South Brooklyn.
+As Figure 1 shows, many subway lines serve South Brooklyn.
 NYTIP addresses the B, D, N, Q, and R lines due to their complex interaction throughout the borough.
-Starting from Manhattan:
+Currently:

-- From the 6th Avenue express tracks, the B and D cross the Manhattan Bridge together on the north side and split in Brooklyn; the B serves the Brighton Line and the D serves the 4th Avenue trunk line.
+- B and D trains cross the Manhattan Bridge on the north side.
+The B serves the Brighton line and the D serves the 4th Avenue trunk line.

-- From the Broadway express tracks, the N and Q cross the Manhattan Bridge together on the south side and split in Brooklyn; the N serves the 4th Avenue trunk line and the Q serves the Brighton Line.
+- N and Q trains cross the Manhattan Bridge on the south side.
+The N serves the 4th Avenue trunk line and the Q serves the Brighton line.

-- From the Broadway local tracks, the R enters Brooklyn via the Montague Street tunnel and serves the 4th Avenue trunk line.
+- The R train enters Brooklyn via the Montague Street tunnel and serves the 4th Avenue trunk line.

-On the Brighton Line, the B runs express and the Q runs local.
-On 4th Avenue, the D and N run express and the R runs local.
+On the Brighton line, the B runs express and the Q runs local.
+On the 4th Avenue trunk line, the D and N run express and the R runs local.